saimakhan1/TheBookHavenClient/README.md

 ## Features

-- 🔐 **Firebase Authentication** — Secure login and registration system using Firebase Auth.
+🔐 Firebase Authentication — Implements a secure login and registration system using Firebase Auth.

-- 📖 **Dynamic Book Management** — Users can add, update, and delete their own books.
+📖 Dynamic Book Management — Allows users to add, update, and delete their own books with ease.

-- 🌍 **MongoDB + Express Backend** — RESTful API built with Express.js and MongoDB Atlas for fast and reliable data handling.
+🌍 MongoDB + Express Backend — RESTful API powered by Express.js and MongoDB Atlas for fast and reliable data handling.

-- 🎨 **Responsive UI** — Modern React-based frontend with responsive design for desktop and mobile users.
+🎨 Responsive UI — A modern React-based frontend designed to be fully responsive across desktop and mobile devices.

-- 🌙 **Dark Mode Support** — Elegant light and dark themes to improve the reading experience.
+🌙 Dark Mode Support — Offers both light and dark themes for an enhanced reading experience.

-- ⭐ **Top Rated Books Section** — Displays the most popular books sorted by rating.
+⭐ Top-Rated Books Section — Highlights the most popular books based on user ratings.

+👤 Dynamic Navigation Bar — The navigation bar adapts based on user authentication status:

+    When logged out, it displays Home, All Books, Login, and Register.

+    When logged in, it shows Home, All Books, My Books, Add Book, and Logout.

+    The user’s profile photo also appears beside the navigation links (when logged in), and hovering over it reveals the user’s name.

 ---